Approximation algorithms for Steiner Tree Augmentation Problems: Introduction

 \subsection{Weighted Tree Augmentation}

 In the Weighted Tree Augmentation Problem (WTAP), we are given a tree $T = (V,E(T))$ and a set of additional edges $L$, called links, with non-negative costs $c_\ell$.
-We seek to find a cheapest subset $F \subseteq L$ such that $(V, E(T) \cup F)$ is 2-edge-connected~\footnote{A graph is 2-edge-connected if there are two edge-disjoint paths between every pair of vertices.}.
+We seek to find a cheapest subset $F \subseteq L$ such that $(V, E(T) \cup F)$ is 2-edge-connected\footnote{A graph is 2-edge-connected if there are two edge-disjoint paths between every pair of vertices.}.
 In particular, this is the special case of SNDP where the graph contains a spanning tree of cost 0, and $r_{ij} = 2$ for all pairs of vertices $i$ and $j$.

 Notice that the problem of augmenting a connected graph $G$ to a 2-edge-connected graph can be solved using WTAP, by contracting the 2-edge-connected components of $G$, yielding a tree to augment.
-In fact, the more general problem of augmenting a $k$-edge-connected graph to a $(k+1)$-edge-connected graph -- called the Connectivity Augmentation Problem -- reduces to WTAP in an approximation preserving way when $k$ is odd~\cite{DKL1976}.
+In fact, the more general problem of augmenting a $k$-edge-connected graph to a $(k+1)$-edge-connected graph -- called the Connectivity Augmentation Problem -- is equivalent to WTAP when $k$ is odd~\cite{DKL1976}.

 There are several 2-approximation algorithms for WTAP.
 The first such result is due to Frederickson and J\a'aj\a'a ~\cite{frederickson1981approximation}.
 They also show that WTAP is NP-hard, even in the unweighted setting on trees of diameter 4.
 WTAP was shown to be APX-Hard by Kortsarz et.~al.~\cite{KKL2004}.
 Other approaches that achieve a factor of 2 for this problem include the primal-dual method of~\cite{GGPSTW1994} and Jain's iterative rounding algorithm for general Survivable Network Design~\cite{J2001}.